zeh-almeida/mublog/src/pages/en-us/posts/project_agile.md

 ## [>](#index) <i class="fa-solid fa-ruler-combined"></i> The twelve ~~Commandments~~ Principles of Agile

 While `Agile` is indeed a `Framework` of practices, there are `twelve principles` which should always be upheld.

-They are listed in the order they appear at the [Agile Manifesto page](https://agilemanifesto.org/principles.html) and I have also tried to add examples on how to use them.
+They are listed in the order they appear at the [Agile Manifesto page](https://agilemanifesto.org/principles.html) and I have also added examples on how to use them.

 ### List of Principles